aarushisethi18/binary-to-decimal-converter/README.md

 - `src/com/converter/ConverterApp.java` - The main file that builds the user interface (GUI) and handles button clicks.
 - `src/com/converter/ConverterLogic.java` - A separate file that contains the core logic (the math) for converting numbers.

-## 📖 Step-by-Step Explanation of the Code
+## 📖 Step-by-Step Explanation of the Code:

 ### 1. `ConverterLogic.java` (The Logic)
 This class has two main static methods: